quinn-toolbox/gailbot/README.md

 * https://talkbank.org/software/

 3. Build prerequisites

+Gailbot is written in python, you'll need version >=2.1.15

-You'll need some python libraries, which can be installed using python's pip packaing system:
+You'll also need some python libraries, which can be installed using python's pip packaing system.
+If you don't have it, you can install it with:

 * easy_install pip

 Then install the following libraries:

 * pip install Watson-developer-cloud
 * pip install pydub